dnelsonsilvav/caffeinealgorithm.github.io/_posts/2016-05-08-applications-part-2-of-3.md

 ### Communication applications

 #### [Skype](https://www.skype.com/en/){:target='_blank'}
-* The best application of communication already established in my opinion that I use to socialize and work.
+* The best communication application already established in my opinion that I use to socialize and work.
 I'm one of those people who loves the Skype graphic inteface and that dazzles with its proper functioning in relation to voice/video calls.
 I really like to be able to make screen sharing and to preview images and/or videos.

 ### Cloud applications